To help get into the Christmas spirit, we are excited to announce our spectacular 12 Days of organic Christmas promotion!

 It’s up to you whether to order on one day, or whether you wait until another day to see if it’s an offer more suited to you!

-All we can guarantee is there will be a lot of great promotions.
-The promotion is a thank you to all our customers, old and new over all the 19 years of Organica J.
+All we can guarantee is there will be a lot of great promotions that we have never before offered at Organica J. The promotion is a thank you to all our customers, old and new.

 The codes will be announced on our Facebook and Instagram pages each day so please make sure to like/follow these accounts.

 We hope you manage to get something that’s been on your Christmas list this year in our 12 days of Christmas offers!

 The codes must be used at the checkout.
 The codes will be announced daily on our social media channels (Facebook – https://www.facebook.com/OrganicaJ) (Instagram – https://www.instagram.com/organicaj)

 The codes are only valid for 24 hours.
 Customers cannot request to change codes for another day’s code.